-CREATIVE INDUSTRIES FACULTY Visual Art ART General Subject Yr 11 \$120 / Yr 12 \$50 Guest Artist / Workshop \$25 (To be invoiced prior to each activity) At least a C level of achievement in Year 10 Art and Year 10 English or an interview (with folio) with the Head of Department.
-The Visual Art course involves both making and responding components.
+Faculty CREATIVE INDUSTRIES FACULTY Subject name Visual Art Subject code ART Subject type General Subject Prerequisites At least a C level of achievement in Year 10 Art and Year 10 English or an interview (with folio) with the Head of Department.
+Course overview The Visual Art course involves both making and responding components.
 Students learn to research, develop, reflect and resolve concepts, techniques and processes related to art.
 Visual Art is a General subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
 A course of study in Visual Art can establish a basis for further education and employment in the fields of arts practice, design, craft, and information technologies; broader areas in creative industries and cultural institutions; and diverse fields that use skills inherent in the subject.
 The demand for creativity from employees is rising in a world of rapid technological change.
 To cover the costs of the broad range of consumable art media that students are supplied with to complete the course, a subject fee is applicable.
 This will also cover expenses related to the Responding component; e.g. art gallery visits.
 Students are strongly recommended to attend workshops and experiences organized by the Creative Industries Faculty.
 These experiences will attract a user pays fee.
 The project components of the Visual Art course can be very demanding and will require students to work at school out of hours to complete art works requiring school equipment and school facilities.
-Unit One: Art As Lens Students look at their material world, applying different lenses or viewpoints.
-Unit Two: Art As Code Students learn how visual language is capable of expressing complex ideas.
+Course outline Unit One: Art As Lens Students look at their material world, applying different lenses or viewpoints.
+In the Content of the Unit Two: Art As CodeStudents learn how visual language is capable of expressing complex ideas.
 Unit Three: Art As Knowledge Students frame a self-directed inquiry question in response to a stimulus excursion.
 They make and respond to art works in their assessment.
 Unit Four: Art As Alternate Students continue and build on their focus, knowledge and art practice using divergent ways of thinking.
 They make and respond to art works in their assessment.
-Assessment types include: 2 x Project - art making 25% - 35% Investigation - written report or multimodal presentation 15% Examination - extended response 25%
+Assessment Assessment types include: 2 x Project - art making 25% & 30% Investigation - written report or multi-modal presentation 20% Examination - Extended response 25%

-Subject name Visual Arts in Practice Subject code VAP Subject type Applied Subject Subject Fee Yr 11 \$50 / Yr 12 \$50 User pays fee Yr 11 \$30 Visiting Artist Workshop / Yr 12 \$30 Guest Artist Workshop Prerequisites At least a C level of achievement in Year 10 Art or an interview (with folio) with the Head of Department Course overview In Visual Arts in Practice, students respond to authentic, real-world stimulus (e.g. problems, events, stories, places, objects, the work of artists or artisans), seeing or making new links between art-making purposes and contexts.
+Subject name Visual Arts in Practice Subject code VAP Subject type Applied Subject Prerequisites At least a C level of achievement in Year 10 Art or an interview (with folio) with the Head of Department Course overview In Visual Arts in Practice, students respond to authentic, real-world stimulus (e.g. problems, events, stories, places, objects, the work of artists or artisans), seeing or making new links between art-making purposes and contexts.
 They explore visual language in combination with media, technologies and skills to make artworks.
 Throughout the course, students are exposed to two or more art-making modes, selecting from 2D, 3D, digital (static) and time-based and using these in isolation or combination, as well as innovating new ways of working.
 Course outline Visual Arts in Practice is a four-unit course of study.
-Students will study a unique curriculum to their Mountain Creek SHS context.
-During this course of study, students will: Use visual arts practices Plan artworks Communicate ideas Evaluate artworks.
+Students will study the following units Looking Inwards Looking outwards Clients Transform and extend During this course of study, students will: Use visual arts practices Plan artworks Communicate ideas Evaluate artworks.
 Assessment Assessment types include: Projects and resolved artworks.
 Where needed, this folio will be suitable to gain entry to further study.